-After being frustrated with poor performance of JSON data stores it seemed like a different approach might be an improvement.
-Triple stores seemed interesting.
+It seemed that performance on JSON data stores could be improved with a different approach such as using a triple store.
 After some exploring it turns out triple store and graph databases were pretty poor in the performance area as well.
 Import and startup times were measured in minutes or even hours for just 10M or 100M triples.

 As a start this page is intended as a place to offer people a chance to comment and get involved as the project progresses.
 Feel free to send comments, feedback, or initiate general discussion by sending email to firstname.lastname@example.org.